Skip to content

 Quick decision

-• You operate a chatbot, voice assistant, or any AI system that interacts directly with users → Article 50(1) interaction-disclosure duty applies to the provider by design.
-Implement before placing on the market.
+• You provide a chatbot, voice assistant, or any AI system intended to interact directly with natural persons → Article 50(1) interaction-disclosure duty applies to the provider by design.
+Build the disclosure in before placing on the market.

 • You deploy an emotion-recognition or biometric-categorisation system on workers, students, or the public → Article 50(3) deployer-side disclosure applies.
 Workplace and education emotion recognition is also Article 5(1)(f) prohibited (with medical and safety exceptions) — re-check the prohibition first.